 Create a reading nook with a floor lamp

 Not only do floor lamps provide the perfect task lighting, but they also add height and elegance to a room.
 One of our favourite ways to use a floor lamp is to position it behind a sofa or armchair, creating a dedicated cosy corner for reading.
-Choose a style that directs the light downwards, such as our Bertie floor lamp, featuring a conical ceramic shade which helps to concentrate the light and direct it towards a particular area.
+Choose a style that directs the light downwards, such as our Ezra floor lamp, featuring an adjustable light cowl which helps to concentrate the light and direct it towards a particular area.

 Layer your lighting

-When planning a multi-functional space, combining light sources – layering them – is the best way to meet a room’s lighting needs.
+When planning a multi-functional space, layered lighting for living rooms is key.
 For example, a statement chandelier provides overall ambient light to help you navigate the room, while floor and table lamps offer task lighting for specific activities.
-Then, incorporating a few wall lights to highlight particular features serve as accent lighting.
+Then, incorporating a few accent wall lights to highlight particular features serve as accent lighting.
 By using this layered approach, you can create a balanced room and highlight specific areas of the space.
-Meeting functional and style needs

 Lighting plays a crucial role in shaping the ambiance of your living room.
 It is essential to carefully plan your lighting scheme to ensure that you create a comfortable and inviting environment for relaxation, entertaining, and socialising.